 An extension costs somewhere around $49 and $299 on average.
 The amount will be multiplied by the number of extensions purchased.

-However, some premium extensions, such as Multi-vendor Marketplace, can cost up to $1000.
+However, some premium extensions, such as Multi-vendor Marketplace (requiring migrate vendor Magento data migration), can cost up to $1,000.

 You will also have to pay an extra $75 – $150 for installation and configuration.
 The greater the number of extensions, the higher the total expenditure.

-Other fees in your project include data migration and setup from Magento 1 to Magento 2.
-Data migration will cost between $500 and $1,000, with an additional $500 for settings migration.
+Other fees in your project include data migration and setup from Magento 1 to 2.
+Magento data migration often costs between $500 and $1,000, with an additional $500 for settings migration.

 Finally, besides the above costs, you should budget $1,000 to $3,000 for management, consulting, quotation, and site operating expenses.